Skip to main content

 sudo apt update

-On Windows, you need to add toolchains to your PATH.
-Installing STM32CubeCLT can simplify some of these settings.
+On Windows, you usually need relevant toolchain paths in PATH.
+Installing STM32CubeCLT can simplify some of this.

 # gcc